-Most Common Injuries of a Car Accident
+Most Common Car Accident Injuries

 Concussions can result from your head being thrown back and forth, forcing your delicate brain to hit your skull.
 Concussions are a serious injury that can occur even if your head doesn’t make physical contact with anything.
-You may see signs of a concussion right away, such as headache, pressure, temporary loss of consciousness, seeing “stars,” dizziness, or ringing of the ears.
+You may see signs of a concussion right away.
+These include headache, pressure, temporary loss of consciousness, seeing “stars,” dizziness, or ringing of the ears.
 Conversely it may take a few hours for symptoms to appear, and often times people overlook the symptoms thinking they are tired.
 In the days following a car accident be mindful of things like difficulty with concentration, memory, or focus.